ryanomatic/Wordle-Assist/README.md

 # wordle_assist
-A basic and hastily written but effective Wordle assist.
+A basic and hastily written but effective Wordle assist with Python 3.X.

+Files:
+  1) words_alpha.txt - List of English words - not all are valid for wordle
+  2) wordle_solve_vscode.py - Program

 Has two functions:
   1) Recommend likely words and show an estimated probability